Motherhood and the Mental Load

 2. Parenting Expectations

 Alongside discussing the roles you expect of each other, discuss what your expectations are as a parent.
 How were you parented, and in what ways do you want to replicate that?
 In what ways do you want to avoid that?
 Partners should discuss their philosophy on discipline and punishment.
 Do you believe in time-outs?
-Discuss, as partners, how you will handle disagreements about parenting.
+How will you handle disagreements about parenting?
 Will you discuss these moments privately or in front of the child?

 Parenting is extremely overwhelming, and invisible labor can be challenging for partners to navigate.
 How will you communicate with your partner when you feel overwhelmed?
 For a breastfeeding mother, the demand is quite a lot in the beginning.
 Staying in communication with your partner about the ways in which they can support in the beginning stages can be so helpful.
 Just something as simple as making sure she stays fed and hydrated can make a big difference.